PhotoboothProject/photobooth/docs/faq/index.md

 **Setting up a stream from your DSLR**

-If you want to use a stream from your DSLR, select the `--mjpeg` version when running the install script.
+If you want to use a stream from your DSLR, add the `--mjpeg` flag when running the install script.
 This will install go2rtc and automatically setup a stream from your DSLR. go2rtc can be accessed at `http://localhost:1989`.
-Use `url("http://localhost:1989/api/stream.mjpeg?src=dslr")` as _"Preview-URL" (replace `localhost` with Photobooths IP for remote access).
+Use `url("http://localhost:1989/api/stream.mjpeg?src=dslr")` as _"Preview-URL"_ (replace `localhost` with Photobooths IP for remote access).
+To be able to also capture images you need to adjust the capture command.
+_"Commands"_: _"Take picture command"_: `capture %s`

 **PiOS bullseye and PiCamera**